Construction and definitions

 13.2 The Carrier and/or its servants and/or agents may confiscate alcohol brought onboard by Passengers.

 13.3 The Carrier and/or its servants and/or agents may refuse to serve a Passenger alcohol or further alcohol where in their reasonable opinion the Passenger is likely to be a danger and/or nuisance to himself/herself, other passengers and/or the Vessel.

 14.1 All the provisions of clause 10 and the requirement of fitness to travel is applicable to all passengers including Minors.

 14.2 The Carrier does not accept unaccompanied Minors.
 Minors will not be allowed to embark unless they are accompanied by a parent or guardian or any other authorized person.
-Adult Passengers travelling with a Minor shall be fully responsible for that Minor’s conduct and behaviour.
+Adult Passengers travelling with a Minor shall be fully responsible for that Minor’s conduct and behavior.
 Minors may not order or consume alcoholic beverages or participate in gambling.
-For the purposes of consuming alcoholic beverages and participate in gambling only, Wwhen the itinerary includes a port located in the U.S.A., Minors shall be intended the same conditions will apply for any Passengers under the age of 21.
+For the purposes of consuming alcoholic beverages and participate in gambling only, when the itinerary includes a port located in the U.S.A., Minors shall be intended any Passengers under the age of 21.